-- L5 complete understanding of the interpretation: these answers show a consistent focus on the Big Message, with appropriate support from the extract and knowledge (which can be knowledge of interpretations as well as contextual knowledge). - L4 sound understanding of the interpretation: these answers engage with elements of the Big Message, but without explaining the BM.
+- L5 complete understanding of the interpretation: these answers show a consistent focus on the Big Message, with appropriate support from the extract and knowledge (which can be knowledge of interpretations as well as contextual knowledge). - $L4 \underline{sound}$ understanding of the interpretation: these answers engage with elements of the Big Message, but without explaining the BM.
 They may only cover part of the BM.
 They may think the extract has other BMs, which actually are only sub-messages.
-They will also be properly supported. - L3 understanding of aspects of the interpretation: these answers see the extract as an interpretation (i.e. the creation of an historian), but only engage with sub-messages which are supported, or identify aspects of the BM without properly supporting them, or show awareness of elements of the BM but make demonstrable errors elsewhere in the answer. - L2 summarises the main points in the extract: at this stage there is work on the extract but this is simply on what it says.
+They will also be properly supported. - L3 understanding of aspects of the interpretation: these answers see the extract as an interpretation (i.e. the creation of an historian), but only engage with sub-messages which are supported, or identify aspects of the BM without properly supporting them. - L2 summarises the main points in the extract: at this stage there is work on the extract but this is simply on what it says.
 There is no valid explanation of the extract as an interpretation. - L1 writes about some aspects of the extract: these answers barely engage with the extract.
 There are merely fragments of relevant material.